Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Solvent quality crossover of the zero shear rate viscosity

-The key result of the present work is displayed in Figure~\ref{fig:semidilutevis}.
-The concentration dependence of three different molecular weights of DNA is presented for three different values of the solvent quality $z$.
-In order to maintain the same value of solvent quality across the various molecular weights, it is necessary to carry out the experiments at the appropriate temperature for each molecular weight.
-This procedure would not be possible without the systematic characterisation of solvent quality described earlier in section~\ref{sec:DNAsolqual}.
-Remarkably, the data appear to collapse onto universal curves, independent of DNA molecular weight.
-Indeed the data appear to satisfy a power law analogous to the blob scaling power law,
+The concentration dependence of the scaled polymer contribution to the viscosity in the semidilute regime, ${\eta_{p0}}/{\eta_{p0}^{*}}$, for three different molecular weights of DNA, is presented in Figure~\ref{fig:semidilutevis}, for four different values of the solvent quality $z$.
+In order to maintain the same value of solvent quality across the various molecular weights, it is necessary to carry out experiments at the appropriate temperature for each molecular weight.
+The relevant values of temperature at each value of $M$ are listed in Table~\ref{tab:nueffdil}.
+This procedure would not be possible without the systematic characterisation of solvent quality.
+Remarkably, Figure~\ref{fig:semidilutevis} indicates that, provided $z$ is the same, the data collapses onto universal power laws, independent of DNA molecular weight.
+Also worth noting is that while the crossover into the entangled regime for $\theta$-solutions occurs at around $c/c^{*} =3$, Figure~\ref{fig:semidilutevis} appears to suggest that the threshold for the onset of entanglement effects increases with increasing $z$.